 Yesterday I posted about my choice Louis Vuitton styles.
 Today I address the icons, the ubiquitous, and why I will never buy a Louis Vuitton Neverfull.

 I touched on my obsession with the Louis Vuitton Monogram Pochette in the opening of yesterday’s blog post.
 I have the ultimate passers remorse as I never purchased the gateway drug to many a Louis Vuitton habit and you know what?
 The Monogram Pochettes are harder to procure than the Murakami collection circa 2003.
-The pricing for the style has only skyrocketed on the secondary market and you know why?
+The pricing for the style has only skyrocketed on the secondary market and do you know why?
 Supply and demand.
-Nobody wants to sell their Pochette and the singular person who is willing to stands to make a fifty percent profit.
+Nobody wants to sell their Pochette and the singular person who is willing to stands to make a profit.